dantelepoole/transductx/README.md

 ### predicate(*func*)

-The `predicate()` function is necessary to enable filter transformations, since `transducex` needs to be able to distinguish functions that transform their argument from functions intended to filter their argument.
+The `predicate()` function is necessary to enable filter transformations, since `transducex` needs to be able to distinguish functions that transform their argument from functions that filter their argument.

 Any function that transforms its argument can be passed directly to `transducex()`.
-To pass a filter function you must first invoke `predicate()` before passing the result to `transducex()`.
+To pass a filter function you must first pass it to `predicate()` before passing the result to `transducex()`.

 ``` javascript